hauke96/wiki2book/README.md

 * Be independent of the specific Wikipedia instance (#5)
 * Create a public API and web app (#7)
-* Ask Wikipedia if they want to embed/link to this tool in any way
+* Ask Wikipedia if they want to embed/link to this tool in any way (that would be super cool :D )